AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/historical_access/how_to_prove_history.md

 2. Block number
 3. Private context

-You can also prove that a nullifier was not included in a specified block by using `prove_nullifier_not_included_at` which takes the same arguments:
+You can also prove that a nullifier was not included in a specified block by using `prove_nullifier_not_included_at` which takes the same arguments.

 ## Prove contract inclusion, public value inclusion, and use current state in lookups